How to transcribe

 Do not expand abbreviations, just type what you see.
 You can use the tagging function to record the expanded text of an important abbreviation such as a proper noun that otherwise does not appear in the text.

 Formatting: Bold, underline, italic, indents, superscript, etc.

 We ask that you not try to capture formatting, such as underlining.
-The Library website cannot search for bold, italic, underlined, superscript or indented text.
+Preserving the font styling and formatting, including italic, underlined, superscript or indented text, does not enhance the discoverability or accessibility of a page.
 So even when you see these features transcribe the words without any styling.
 Please also do not make note of the formatting in the text.

 When text has been inserted over a line or otherwise added later, but should be read as part of a sentence, bring it down into the original text and type it in the order you would read it aloud.
 Do not use caret symbols or brackets to indicate that the text has been inserted.

 Illegible text is anything you can’t read because a page is damaged, the text is crossed out, or you can’t tell what the author has written.
 If there is a word or a string of words you cannot read, transcribe as a pair of square brackets around a question mark [?].
 Example: